harshit1joshi/Tinkering-open-project/README.md

 ## Features

+- **Test Cases Structured Storage**: It saves the retrievd test cases in a folder named `testCase` within the project directory.
-- **Fetch Test Cases**: Automatically retrieves test cases (input and output) from a given LeetCode problem URL.
+- **Automatic Retrieval Of Test Cases**: It extracts test cases including both input and output from a given URL(Leetcode Problem).
-- **Run Test Cases**: Allows users to run the fetched test cases against their code and shows the results.
+- **Run On Test Cases**: It allows user to run the extracted test cases for their code and shows the result.
-- **Organized Test Case Files**: Saves the fetched test cases in a folder named `testCase` within the project directory.

 ## Requirements

+- VS Code (v1.60 or later)
 - Node.js (v12.x or later)
-- VS Code (v1.60 or later)

 ## Installation